ShichengChen/Online-Judge-Code/README.md

-# online judge code
+# Online judge code
-online judge code
+- my online judge code

+# How to solve it

+- could we use brute force
+- could we solve it by greedy and dp

+- monotonically increasing or decreasing, binary search